The Art of War II: Betrayal

 The Art of War II: Betrayal is a 2008 action film directed by Josef Rusnak and starring Wesley Snipes, Lochlyn Munro and Athena Karkanis.
+It is the second installment in The Art of War film series.
 It is the sequel to the 2000 film The Art of War.
 The film was released on direct-to-DVD in the United States on August 12, 2008.

 Premise

 When Agent Neil Shaw comes out of hiding to vindicate his former mentor's murder, he winds up on the trail of betrayal and lethal corruption.
 Under the charge of his friend and a senatorial candidate, his mission is to set things straight.
 But when more people turn up dead, Shaw realizes that he's been set up as bait.

 Release

+Home media

 DVD was released in Region 1 in the United States on August 12, 2008, and was distributed by Sony Pictures Home Entertainment.
 It has sold 206,604 DVD units for a gross of $4,013,907.